-Deferring & suspending withdrawals
+Deferring & suspending withdrawals & switches

-Where we get withdrawal requests for more than 10% of the Portfolio's units on a particular date we may 'scale back' requests so that only some of the units are redeemed.
+Where we get withdrawal or switch requests for more than 10% of a Strategy's units on a particular date, we may 'scale back' requests so that only some of the units are redeemed.
 Any units not redeemed may be redeemed by us at any time.
-There is no specific time period in which we must redeem these units.
-In certain circumstances, we may also suspend withdrawals by giving a redemption suspension notice.
+There is no specific time in which we must redeem these units.

+In certain circumstances, we may also suspend withdrawals and switches by giving a redemption suspension notice.
 For example, if we think it is not practicable, or would be materially prejudicial to the interests of any unit holders, to sell assets for redemptions.
 This could be due to market conditions, the nature of any asset or other circumstances.

-If we give a redemption suspension notice, this means all withdrawal requests are suspended until we tell you the suspension is cancelled.
+If we give a redemption suspension notice, this means all withdrawal and switch requests are suspended until we tell you the suspension is cancelled.
+There is no limit on the suspension period for any Strategy.

-Even if we give a redemption suspension notice for the Portfolio, we may allow you to withdraw:
+Even if we give a redemption suspension notice, we may allow you to withdraw:

-- If, in our opinion, suspending your withdrawal request would cause you financial hardship; - If you have a regular withdrawal arrangement with us; or - In any other circumstances, we consider reasonable.
+- If, in our opinion, suspending your withdrawal or switch request would cause you financial hardship; - If you have a regular withdrawal arrangement with us; or - In any other circumstances, we consider reasonable.